 Unlike personal contributions, an employer can contribute more than an employee earns, up to the current annual allowance of £60,000.
 If the employee is able to take advantage of ‘carry forward’, then it could be even more.
 Up to £180,000 in some cases.

 There are a few exceptions.
-If you have 'adjusted income' of over £260,000, or you’ve already accessed your pension, then your contributions might be limited to as little as £4,000.
+For example, if you have 'adjusted income' of over £260,000, or you’ve already accessed your pension, then your contributions might be limited to as little as £4,000.
 Our annual allowance factsheet has more information.

 It is important to remember HMRC could question the contribution if the total salary and benefit package is excessive for the work undertaken.
 Contact your accountant if in doubt.